NexteraMatt/iptables-management-script/README.md

 ```
 ## Configuration
 You can specify allowed IP addresses for HTTP and HTTPS traffic in the allowed_ips.conf file.
 Each line should contain a single IP address.

+## Troubleshooting
+Invalid Service: If you receive an "Invalid service" message, ensure the service name is correct and exists in /etc/services.

+Permission Denied: Make sure you run the script with root privileges using sudo.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.